TheNathanSpace/AlgoBowl/README.md

 You'll be prompted for a graph input file, which should be placed in the `AlgoBowl/inputs` directory.
 Output files will be in the `AlgoBowl/outputs` directory.

-## TODO:

-### Algorithm Implementation

-Right now, `algo_impl` can read in a graph file, construct the `Graph` object, output it to a `.DOT` file for visualization, and output it to the AlgoBowl output format.
-It's ready for the actual algorithms:

-- Normal MST
-- MST, but deleting unnecessary leaves
-- ???
-- Win